Everyone

 Partner's leave

-An employee may be eligible to take up to 2 weeks unpaid partner’s leave if they’re the spouse or partner of someone who is pregnant or taking primary care of a child under the age of 6 years.
+An employee may be eligible to take up to 2 weeks unpaid partner’s leave to support their spouse or partner who is pregnant or taking primary care of a child under the age of six.

 Who is a partner?